KerbalFrench/KSRSSVE/README.md

-The file *par_snow.dds* in KSRSSVE/Textures/particle comes from [Sci-Fi Visual Enchancements](https://forum.kerbalspaceprogram.com/index.php?/topic/151190-16sci-fi-visual-enchancements-v-15-high-performance-alt-to-sve/).
+The files *par_snow.dds and par_dust_mars* in KSRSSVE/Textures/particle and *dust_mars.dds* in KSRSSVE/Textures come from [Sci-Fi Visual Enchancements](https://forum.kerbalspaceprogram.com/index.php?/topic/151190-16sci-fi-visual-enchancements-v-15-high-performance-alt-to-sve/).

 The texture *snow.dds* in KSRSSVE/Textures/ comes from [Graphics Enhancements Assembly](https://forum.kerbalspaceprogram.com/index.php?/topic/161683-151-graphics-enhancements-assembly-gea/).

+The sunflare used in this mod is from [here](https://spacedock.info/mod/997/Cepheus%20Sunflare).
+All credits go to Thomassino for this wonderful sunflare.

+The textures used to make the geysers and the rgb3.dds come from the AVP mod.
+All credist go to themaster01 and Astronomer.

 Need :